Every Effing thing about Buttons

 }

-That does not look alright.
+That still does not look alright.
 Our icon is not centered.
 We can fix the layout with flex.

 css